That-Thing/UsefulBot/README.md

   <li>Image commands (!!cat, !!meme, etc.)</li>
 </ul>

-This bot is still in development, and if you encounter any problems feel free to shoot me a DM :)
+This bot is still in development, and if you encounter any problems feel free to shoot me a DM.
+Sen#0069

 <a href="https://discordbots.org/bot/509012657890918430" >
   <img src="https://discordbots.org/api/widget/509012657890918430.svg" alt="Useful Bot" />